Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Introduction

 The effect of DM on the inspiral and post-merger phases of DM admixed NSs has been studied by a few groups.
 A first study by~\citet{Ellis:2017jgp} used a simple mechanical model, and showed that a DM core can lead to the appearance of additional peaks in the post-merger GW spectrum.
 In~\citep{Bezares:2019jcb} NR simulations of equal-mass binaries consisting of BM admixed with a bosonic Klein-Gordon field were performed.
 For a DM mass fraction of 10\%, a redistribution of fermionic matter by the bosonic cores was found, followed by the formation of a one-arm spiral instability.
 Another approach approximating compact dark component as test particles was studied in~\citep{Bauswein:2020kor}.
 The simulations show the DM component to remain gravitationally bound after the merger of BM and orbit the center of the remnant with an orbital separation of a few km.
 The DM core and a host star are likely to spin at different rotational frequencies just after the merger due to the absence of non-gravitational interaction.
 Further on, they may synchronise via the gravitational angular momentum transfer, including tidal effects \citep{Hippert:2022snq}.

-Up to our knowledge, the first two-fluid NR simulations describing binaries of DM admixed NSs were performed by~\citet{Emma:2022xjs} for a mixture of BM and mirror DM only interacting via the gravitational field.
+{The evolution equations for two-fluid binaries are quite well understood, but so far no formalism for the construction of quasi-equilibrium initial data exists.
+Equations of motion for multi-fluid systems have been derived in~\cite{AndCom21, And21} for the general case of interacting fluids.} Up to our knowledge, the first two-fluid NR simulations describing binaries of DM admixed NSs were performed by~\citet{EmmSchPan22} for a mixture of BM and mirror DM only interacting via the gravitational field.
 The results demonstrate that these systems tend to have a longer inspiral phase with increasing amount of DM, which could be associated to the lower deformability of DM admixed NSs.
 These simulations however, did not start from initial data satisfying the Hamiltonian and momentum constraints~\cite{Gou12,BauSha10,Tic17} and the fluids did not start in an equilibrium configuration.
-Instead the initial data was approximated by superimposing TOV-like solutions of isolated DM admixed NSs.
+Instead the initial data was approximated by superimposing Tolman-Oppenheimer-Volkoff (TOV)-like solutions~\citep{Tolman:1939jz,Oppenheimer:1939ne} of isolated DM admixed NSs.
 In this work we construct consistent, constraint-solved, quasi-equilibrium conditions for a two-fluid system of BM and DM.